umobi/AlertFactory/README.md

 ### Features

+- The AlertFactory generic type Alert doesn't need to be a UIViewController any more, but, if it is not, you should write the `alertController: UIViewController { get }`.
+- Added a handler for layout `applyLayout`before presenting the alertController.
-- You can override `AlertFactory` for standarts error alerts using `AlertFactoryError`.
+- You can override `AlertFactory` for standards error alerts using `AlertFactoryError`.
 - `defaultCancelTitle` and `defaultForceCancelTitle` are properties in `AlertFactory` used to display default cancels buttons on alert.
-- The `presentationViewController` should be overridden in case you have async alerts.
-It should return the current viewController displayed.

 # AlertFactory